CollyLee/employee-tracker/README.md

 ## Usage

+A video guide on how to use the application can be found [here](https://drive.google.com/file/d/1DEwzR2zdHYyYtVz0PttqxWnbhmDPz788/view).

 Launch the program by opening the terminal in your root folder, and running "node index.js".
 This will kick off the initial prompt, asking what action you would like to take.

 ![project-screenshot-1](./assets/project-screenshot-1.png)